Home

 Its failures aside, Iomega has its place in pushing the personal computer industry forward.
 Zip drives played a major role in driving competition to add larger hard drives to computers, which was advantageous for customers who didn’t want separate hardware.

 At the time, the Zip Drive offered exponentially more storage than the floppy disk, which made businesses and consumers gravitate toward an exciting new product.
-Today, you live in a world where 256GB and 1TB hard drives are the norms, and that’s in small part due to Iomega’s push for more data availability.
+Today, you live in a world where 256GB and 1TB hard drives are the norm, and that’s in small part due to Iomega’s push for more data availability.

 Frequently Asked Questions